Things to do in Hamilton – Everything you need to know

 Hamilton Gardens is the most visited tourist attraction in the Waikato region… but with good reason!

 It is so unique because each enclosed garden has a different theme.
 This means that in a single afternoon you can roam through Renaissance Italy, meander through Modernist America and stroll through a Surrealist garden straight out of Alice in Wonderland.
+They even opened a new Egyptian-themed garden inspired on a Middle Kingdom temple (2040BC and 1782 BC).

 I wasn’t surprised to find out these gardens have previously won the International Gardens of the Year Award, alongside others.
 Nor will you be!